 There are some important differences between these two rules.
-For example, B.1 only applies to divorcing parents who have children from their marriage.
-If you do not have children from your marriage, then you don’t have to deal with issues such as parenting time and child support during your divorce.
+For example, B.1 only applies to divorced parents who have children from their marriage.
+If you do not have children from your marriage, you don’t have to deal with parenting time and child support during your divorce.

 Additionally, while B.1 states that the court “shall” order mediation, C.1 states that the court “may” order mediation.
-This means that while mediation is mandatory for resolving child-related issues when divorcing parents are unable to agree, it is in the court’s discretion whether to order mediation for the resolution of property division and alimony.
-If you and your spouse are not able to fully negotiate the terms of your divorce, you will be able to work with your attorney to decide whether you are comfortable trying mediation or you would prefer to ask the court to allow you to bypass this step.
+This means that while mediation is mandatory for resolving child-related issues when divorcing parents are unable to agree, it is in the court’s discretion whether to order mediation to resolve property division and alimony.
+If you and your spouse cannot fully negotiate the terms of your divorce, you will be able to work with your attorney to decide whether you are comfortable trying mediation, or you would prefer to ask the court to allow you to bypass this step.

 Can My Spouse and I Still Use Mediation if It Isn’t Required?

-Yes, even if a judge does not order you and your spouse to participate in mediation, you can still choose to mediate during your divorce.
+Yes, even if a judge does not order you and your spouse to participate in mediation, you can still choose to meditate during your divorce.
 You and your spouse can use mediation to resolve discrete issues, or you can seek a mediator’s input on all aspects of your divorce.
-The first approach is more common, as divorcing spouses who are willing to participate in mediation will usually be able to agree on various other aspects of their divorce as well.
+The first approach is more common, as divorcing spouses who are willing to participate in mediation will usually agree on various other aspects of their divorce.
 In many cases, spouses will even use mediation to overcome very specific roadblocks, such as who will keep a particular piece of marital property.

 Can We Try to Negotiate the Terms of Our Divorce Before Paying a Mediator?

 Yes, absolutely.
-Many couples are able to resolve the terms of their divorce through informal negotiations, and there is no need to go right to the step of mediation if there is a possibility that you and your spouse will be able to resolve the terms of your divorce on your own.
-Your attorney can help ensure that your negotiations cover all pertinent issues; and, if necessary, your attorney can advise you as to when it is time to consider mediation.
+Many couples can resolve the terms of their divorce through informal negotiations, and there is no need to go right to the step of mediation if there is a possibility that you and your spouse will be able to resolve the terms of your divorce on your own.
+Your attorney can help ensure that your negotiations cover all pertinent issues, and, if necessary, your attorney can advise you when it is time to consider mediation.

 Schedule a Free Divorce Consultation with a Gurnee, IL Divorce Attorney

-If you are considering a divorce and would like more information about the options you have available, we encourage you to contact us for a free consultation.
+If you are considering a divorce and would like more information about the available options, we encourage you to contact us for a free consultation.
 To speak with Gurnee and Lake County, IL divorce attorney Deanna J. Bowen in confidence, call 847-623-4002 or contact us online today.